FarzGit/fizz/README.md

 - Basic information about Appy Fizz drinks
 - Clean and organized code structure

-## Getting Started

-To get a copy of this project up and running on your local machine, follow these steps:

-1. Clone this repository to your local machine.
-2. Open the `index.html` file in your web browser.

 ## Preview

 Here's a screenshot of the website:

 <img src="Screenshot 2024-02-08 160411.png"></img>